Office of Faculty & Staff Benefits

 Fall semester: Submit June 1 – Aug 1

-• Student attends outside school
+Student attends outside school (Dependent Children only)Rolling Submissions

-• Employee enrolled in non-credit certificate courses
+Employee enrolled in GU non-credit certificate coursesRolling Submissions

-TAP Resources:
+TAP Resources

 To gain eligibility for the Tuition Assistance Program, an employee must: